 - Relevance of the proposed project to program priorities.

-- Awardees must acknowledge all posters, manuscripts or scientific materials that are generated in part or whole using resources provided by the IIDP-Islet Award Initiative using the following text: “Support for this work provided by the Integrated Islet Distribution – Islet Award Initiative (IIDP-IAI; https://iidp.coh.org/Investigators/Islet-Award-Initiative).
+- Awardees must acknowledge all posters, manuscripts or scientific materials that are generated in part or whole using resources provided by the IIDP-Islet Award Initiative using the following text: “Support for this work was provided by the Integrated Islet Distribution – Islet Award Initiative (IIDP-IAI; https://iidp.coh.org/Investigators/Islet-Award-Initiative)."

 - The IIDP-Islet Award Initiative program may be terminated by the IIDP at any time, particularly if islet demand exceeds islet supply.